jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 #### Inform OS 3.2.x

 - Access the CLI
-- Add an SNMP Manager with your LibreNMS IP address:
+- Add an SNMP Manager with your KartsNMS IP address:

 ```
-addsnmpmgr <librenms ip>
+addsnmpmgr <kartsnms ip>
 ```

 - Add your SNMP community: